Vodafone Broadband Review (Updated June 2026)

 Broadband & Technology Expert

 "Vodafone is still one of the easiest providers to recommend if value matters most.
-The Pro 3 setup is genuinely strong, the full fibre footprint is wide, and the extras are better than they used to be.
-I still would not call support best in class, but for many households the price-to-performance balance is hard to ignore."
+Pro 3 is a strong full fibre package, Essentials Broadband is genuinely useful for eligible households, and the upload-speed advantage in some CityFibre and Community Fibre areas is worth checking.
+I still would not call support best in class, so the 8.1/10 score stays where it is."